ChalmersGU-data-structure-courses/dsabook/src/04-sorting-naive/07-optimisations.md

 :::

 [The table above](#OptimizeTable) shows the relative costs for a number of optimizations in two programming languages:
 Java (version 22.0), Python (version 3.11).

 The programming language that you use can have a big influence on the runtime for a program.
 Perhaps the greatest distinction is whether your language is compiled or not.
 Java is normally compiled, while Python is normally interpreted.
 This can make a huge difference in whether a given code change will actually speed the program up or not.
 In the case of the "shift" vs "swap" choice, shifting always turns out to be a big improvement.
 This is more true for the interpreted language Python than for Java, but still an improvement either way.
 But the biggest effect that we see is that Java is around around 20--30 times faster than Python.

-### Bubble Sort
+### Bubble sort

 Turning to Bubble Sort, the first thing we should notice from this table is that it is far slower on random input than Insertion Sort.
 Let's